greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_INDEX.html.md

 :   Currently, only the B-tree, GiST, GIN, and BRIN index methods support multicolumn indexes.
 Up to 32 fields can be specified by default.
 Only B-tree currently supports unique indexes.

-:   GPORCA supports only B-tree, bitmap, GiST, GIN, and BRIN indexes.
+:   GPORCA supports only B-tree, bitmap, GiST, and GIN indexes.
 GPORCA ignores indexes created with unsupported indexing methods.

 column\_name
 :   The name of a column of the table on which to create the index.
 Only the B-tree, bitmap, GiST, and GIN index methods support multicolumn indexes.